rm511130/Tanzu-Workshop-TKGI/README.md

 ![](./images/from_monitoring_to_observability.png)

-- Please watch this [6 minutes video](https://www.youtube.com/watch?v=nZnbdNHFNyU) to better understand Tanzu Observability by Wavefront.
+- Please watch this [presentation and demo video](https://drive.google.com/file/d/1PW_WWUBKYJQjA6mBclEfJ7EEawzOz8H2/view) to better understand Tanzu Observability by Wavefront.
+This video is a recording of a recent presentation and demo delivered to CareSource.

 ![](./images/lab.png)